By Melissa Gautier | Photo by Betty Luis

 Vibe Acupuncture & Holistic Healing Center is where body, mind, and science work cohesively to achieve wellness.
-Sole practitioner Dr. Tiffany Kristensen applies a comprehensive, holistic approach to treating patients, including acupuncture, herbs, supplements, and other modalities.
+Sole practitioner Dr. Tiffany Kristensen applies a comprehensive, holistic approach to treating patients, including acupuncture, herbs, supplements, red light therapy, Pulse Electro Magnetic Therapy (PEMF), meditation and other modalities.
 Her unique, customized treatment plans are designed to guide patients toward their ultimate goal of health and wellness.

 Dr. Kristensen has extensive training in the mind-body connection, understanding the psychosomatic cause of many illnesses.
 She educates patients on the psychological aspects leading to disease, while fostering encouragement and motivation to achieve healthier bodies and minds for enduring results.

 East Asian medicine is thousands of years old, focusing on the root of health issues.
 Similar to a general practitioner, a traditional Chinese medicine (TCM) practitioner treats many health issues, but uses acupuncture, herbs, and other natural means instead.
 TCM doctors use differential diagnosis to establish an ongoing pattern inside the body.
 They ask each patient questions, feel their pulse, and look at their tongue to establish the pattern.
 “If five people present with a headache, it’s possible there would be five different treatment plans, since the patterns that lead to the illness are often different in each individual patient,” she explains.

 Dr. Kristensen treats allergies, chronic sinus infections, fertility issues, hormonal issues, menstrual pain, digestive issues, Covid-19 long-hauler symptoms, neuropathy, anxiety, depression, back and neck pain, and more.